flea2003/TrackAnomalyDetection/stress-tester/README.md

 - `topicName` specifies the Kafka topic to which the ship AIS signals are send.
 - `serverName` specifies the Kafka server URL (and port).
 - `minIntervalBetweenMessages` and `maxIntervalBetweenMessages` specify the bounds of the time between one ship's messages.
 The time interval to send next signal for a ship is selected randomly between these bounds for each event.
-- `signalsPerSecond` specifies how many signals are sent per second in total (summed over all ships). **This is the value that you should focus on changing.**
+- `signalsPerSecond` specifies how many signals are sent per second in total **on average** (summed over all ships). **This is the value that you should focus on changing.**
-- `threadCount` specifies how many threads will be used for generating AIS signals.
+- `threadCount` specifies how many threads will be used for parallelized sending AIS signals.

 ### 2. Starting the tester